 It’s very important to consider security when sharing a calendar feed.
-If you set up a calendar feed to your main link as the calendar administrator, then anyone with that feed can get the admin calendar key from the feed URL (and then have admin access to your calendar).
+If you set up a calendar feed with your administrator link, then anyone with that feed can get the admin calendar key from the feed URL (and then have admin access to your calendar).
 To maintain security and share information, first set up a link with appropriate sharing permissions.
-Then set up the feed with that sharing link.
+Then set up the feed from that link.

 Read more about setting up secure iCalendar feeds here:

 An iCalendar feed, often also called ics feed, is a calendar format which allows you to share calendar data from one…calendar.teamup.com

 You can share calendar feeds with other individuals or departments; this way they can receive information from your Design calendar onto their own.
 The feed works with multiple calendar choices, such as iCal, Google Calendar, and Outlook.